marcelmazon/rosicrucian-literature/en/books/the-message-of-the-stars.md

 CAPRICORN rising gives a tactful, diplomatic, deep and thoughtful type of mind but selfish, envious and covetous.
 These people are apt to get into a rut and become very narrow, and when they are crossed they hold spite and plan revenge.
 They are self-reliant and persistent in whatever they undertake.

-[437]

 AQUARIUS rising gives a good intellect, a friendly, sympathetic and humane disposition, but these people are very original and independent; they will brook no interference with their vagaries and pursue their own course regardless of what others say or think, sometimes even against their own reason and just to assert their independence.

 PISCES rising gives a sentimental and romantic type of mind, inclined to worry and restlessness, apt to turn to the occult, and to mystical ideas.
 The mind is very sensitive and often takes in the conditions of others with the effect of unsettling and troubling the person.

-[438]

-CHAPTER XX
-YOUR LUCK IN LIFE
+### <h3 id="chapter-20">CHAPTER XX: YOUR LUCK IN LIFE</h3>

 Health, wealth and happiness are to most people the prime objects of life, and whoever has them is rightly considered lucky, though as we have endeavored to show, luck is very closely linked to merit, and we have earned what we have either in this or former lives and what we lack in fortune or ability we may acquire in this or later lives by good use of our opportunities.

 Thus health and disease, vocational ability, social and financial fortunes, marriage, etc., are shown in the horoscope as outlined in the following pages.

-HEALTH AND DISEASE
+#### <h4 id="health-and-disease">HEALTH AND DISEASE</h4>

 The subject of health and disease is thoroughly elucidated in that part of the book which deals with medical astrology, but those who do not care to go into the depths of the subject will find the following general hints helpful in determining the matter for ordinary purposes.

 The main indicators of health and disease are the Sun, Moon and Ascendant, together with the planets in the First House or just above the Ascendant.
 The twelve signs of the Zodiac confer a vitality of differing degrees and when there are no planets near the rising sign it is of much greater importance than otherwise.
 The signs may be classified as follows:

 Aries, Taurus, Leo, Scorpio and Sagittarius are strongly vital signs.
 Gemini, Virgo, Libra and Aquarius are moderately vital.
 Cancer, Capricorn and Pisces are signs of weak vitality.

 Both the Sun and the Moon affect health in all horoscopes, but the Sun is the particular significator of health for men and the Moon has the same function in a woman's horoscope.
 Thus, if a boy is born at a New Moon which is a total eclipse, he will have very poor chances of surviving.
 The same may be said of a girl born at the Full Moon when that is eclipsed.